 These are done either online or in-person in Austin, Texas.

 Ayurveda and Disorders of Vata

-Ayurvedic Medicine is a wonderful adjunct support for vata imbalances like dry hair, dry skin, constipation, stiff joints, anxiety and stress.
-Ayurveda suggests appropriate Ayurveda Yoga therapy, grounding meditation, dosha balancing foods, a daily routine, a seasonal detox program twice a year and, Ayurvedic Herbs.
+Ayurvedic Medicine may offer some adjunct support for vata imbalances like dry hair, dry skin, constipation, stiff joints, anxiety, and stress.
+Ayurveda suggests appropriate Ayurveda Yoga, grounding meditation, dosha balancing foods, a daily routine, a seasonal detox program twice a year and, Ayurvedic Herbs.

 Ayurveda and Pitta disorders

 Ayurveda may support Pitta imbalances like skin imbalances like rosacea, pain, inflammation, etc caused due to high heat in the body.